bcheikes/csc-249-p2-banking-client-server/README.md

 _0 pts:_ No deliverables were received by the due date or requested extension date.

-_1-2 pts:_ Incomplete deliverables were received by the due date or extension date.
+_1-5 pts:_ Incomplete deliverables were received by the due date or extension date.

-_3-4 pts:_ Required deliverables were received but are deficient in various ways.
+_6-7 pts:_ All deliverables received.
+Most design requirements are not satisfied.

-_5-6 pts:_ Complete and adequate deliverables.
-Code runs but is deficient in various ways.
+_7-8 pts:_ All deliverables received.
+Many design requirements are not satisfied.

-_7-8 pts:_ Code runs and does most but not all of what is required.
+_8-9 pts:_ All deliverables received.
+A few design requirements are not satisfied.

-_9-10 pts:_ Nailed it.
-Complete deliverables, code runs and does what is required.
+_9-10 pts:_ Complete deliverables, all or nearly all design requirements are satisfied.